ethereum/consensus-specs/README.md

 # eth2-deposit-contract

-This is a just for fun port of the [Vyper Eth 2.0 deposit contract](https://github.com/ethereum/eth2.0-specs/blob/dev/deposit_contract/contracts/validator_registration.vy) to Solidity.
+This is a port of the [Vyper Eth 2.0 deposit contract](https://github.com/ethereum/eth2.0-specs/blob/dev/deposit_contract/contracts/validator_registration.vy) to Solidity.

-The motivation is to run the SMTChecker and the new Yul IR generator option (`--ir`) in the compiler.
+The original motivation was to run the SMTChecker and the new Yul IR generator option (`--ir`) in the compiler.

-**THIS IS NOT THE OFFICIAL DEPOSIT CONTRACT.
-NOT SUITABLE FOR ANY USE**
+As of June 2020, this contract (the version tagged as `r1`) has been verified and is considered for adoption.
+See this [blog post](https://blog.ethereum.org/2020/06/23/eth2-quick-update-no-12/) for more information.

 ## Using this with the tests